corinwagen/presto/scripts/remd_par_readme.md

 ### Reconstructing the temperature evolution of each replica

-In REMD, efficient diffusion of configurations between temperatures is desired. _presto_ keeps tracks of the swaps performed after each _swap\_interval_ in the REMD checkpoint file, and provides a script (`scripts/remd_demux.py`) to demultiplex (or "demux") the trajectories, enabling the user to examine the walks taken by each replica through temperature space.
+In REMD, efficient diffusion of configurations between temperatures is desired. _presto_ keeps tracks of the swaps performed after each _swap\_interval_ in the REMD checkpoint file, and provides a script (`scripts/remd_demux.py`) to demultiplex (or "demux") the trajectories, enabling the user to examine the (random) walks taken by each replica through temperature space.

 **Required files**:

-1. checkpoint file to *completed* REMD run.
+1. checkpoint file to a *completed* REMD run.
 2. checkpoint files for all the trajectories (e.g. `300k.chk`).
 3. `scripts/remd_demux.py`